defenseunicorns/uds-cli/design-docs/0001-bundle-state.md

 }
 ```

+Note that the `BundleState.DateUpdated` field refers to the last time the bundle itself or any of the bundled packages were updated.
 The `BundleState` struct will be stored in the secret's `data` field as a base64 encoded JSON string.

 #### Namespace

 The UDS state secret will be stored in the `uds` namespace.
 If the `uds` namespace doesn't exist, the CLI will create it.

+### Viewing State
+For now, we will not introduce a dedicated UDS CLI command for users to view state.
+To view state, users can either used the vendored tools (`kubectl` and/or `k9s`) or view the state in UDS Runtime.

 ## State Implementation